A reader asks:

 For many people, food spending, eating out and takeaways are one of the easiest places to make large reductions.
 Look at stopping charity donations, Sky, gym membership, Spotify, magazine subscriptions etc.

 Also look at whether there are any other simple things to do to improve your finances.
-The one thing you suddenly have more of is time, so check out all the ideas in this money detox program.
+The one thing you suddenly have more of is time, so check out all the ideas in this financial review program.

 2. Benefits whilst you are out of work

 As a rough guide:

-- If you have paid enough National Insurance you will be entitled to New Style Job Seekers Allowance for six months even if you have a partner who is earning a lot.
+- If you have paid enough National Insurance you will be entitled to New Style Job Seekers Allowance for six months even if you have a partner who is earning a lot or a lot of money in the bank.

 - If your household now has a low income, you should be able to get Council Tax Support – apply through your local council’s website.